timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/source-template.md

 url: https://cartographer.sh/docs/v0.3.0/templating/
 ```

-For our first functionailty, we will use a simple template and use the configuration provided by the Workload.
+For our first functionality, we will use a simple template and use the configuration provided by the Workload.
 ```editor:select-matching-text
 file: simple-supply-chain/source-template.yaml
 text: "  template: {}"